DEFRA/rpa-mit-reference-data/README.md

 ```

 #### Swagger

-Swagger is also available in developement environments
+Swagger is also available in development environments with more detailed information on the endpoints and their expected payloads.
 ```http
 /swagger
 ```